Three Ways to Fund Your Agency’s Digital Scene Documentation Technology

 One of the least known but most powerful financing options is the technology lease.
 For years, public safety agencies have been leasing printers, computers, vehicles and other equipment.
-But did you know that leasing is also viable option for documentation and mapping technology?
+But did you know that leasing is also viable option for digital scene documentation and mapping technology?

 Technology leases are available at competitive interest rates with flexible terms.
 Additionally, when working with a specialized team that has experience in public safety leasing requirements, the documentation and approval process is fast and simple.
 Applications can be approved within an hour or two, with a contract sent over the same day.
 (Read how a technology lease enabled Santa Ana PD to accelerate scene mapping.)